-6.1.17 Fertilizer applications were recorded at Holes 4, 5, 6 & 8 on regular basis according to the turf establishment requirement and approved turf grass management plan.
-Biological pesticides (Bactospeine) were applied in May 2007 at Holes 4, 5, 6 & 8 to suppress the army worms but ineffective.
-Application of insecticides will be required during the next reporting month.
-Water quality monitoring on pesticides will be initiated at Northern Part of East Course.
+6.1.17 Fertilizer applications were recorded at Holes 3 to 8 on regular basis according to the turf establishment requirement and approved turf grass management plan.
+Biological pesticides (Bactospeine) were applied in early June 2007 to suppress the army worms first but considered ineffective.
+Insecticide (Chlorpyrifos) was, therefore, applied to Holes 3 to 8 during the reporting month.
+Water quality monitoring on fertilizer and pesticides is on-going mainly at the Northern Part of East Course during the reporting month.